conwe007/Elementary-Cellular-Automata/README.txt

 One Dimensional Cellular Automata

 Description:
 	This project evaluates an array of cells based on Wolfram's elementary cellular automata rules.
-The uer specifies input parameters such as number of cells and amount of time, and the program propogates the values through an array based on the specified rule.
-The program also allows for reading an array from a txt file, writing an array to a txt file, and printing an array to the console.
+The user specifies input parameters such as number of cells and amount of time, and the program propogates the values through an array based on the specified rule.
+The program also allows for reading an array from a text file, writing an array to a text file, and printing an array to the console.
+The program allows for graphical representation of the array, either static or scrolling, using SDL.

 To Compile:
-	Open a terminal and use the gcc command to compile this program.
-An example looks like gcc cellular_automata.c -o cellular_automata
+	Open a terminal and use type 'make' to compile this program.
+This program compiles on Unix with gcc 7.4.0.
+SDL must be installed on the compiling machine.
+To install SDL, see https://wiki.libsdl.org/Installation

 To Execute:
 	This project allows for multiple different flags to be specified at runtime.
 Flags with an argument in brackets afterwards must have both the flag and the argument specified to be valid.
 The flags are as follows: